VladPodilnyk/fuzzy-search-at-home/README.md

-# Dicom viewer

-⚠️ __This is a playground / example repository__ ⚠️

-This repo is just an playground to explore different ways to build a full stack app with Golang and Typescript + React ensuring full stack type safety.

-### How to run it?
-🚧
+# Fuzzy search at home

+This repo is under major re-write.
+Previosly this was a playground for a full stack app that reads and displays Dicom files.
+Now, it should be a small demo app to play with toy implementation of fuzzy search 🚧